R Programming Language

 To find the different data types in R we have a function known as a class()

 Data Structure is the mechanism for saving multiple elements in an object in an efficient manner.
-Data structures can be differentiated on the basis of their homogeneity and dimensions.
+They can be differentiated on the basis of their homogeneity and dimensions.
 In R the most common data structures are-

 - vector: 1 Dimensional Homogeneous Data Structure